Rinzler1011/PixelStream/README.md

 # PixelStream
-A video processing library that covers YUV encoding/decoding and video codec development
+A video processing library that covers YUV encoding/decoding and video codec development in GO